-Gnathocoxa.
-Basal segment (coxa) of palp, also called the maxilla or endite.

-Gossamer.
-A light gauzy film of spider's silken threads, which may sometimes be spread over considerable areas; also silken threads, singly or in groups, as seen (or felt) floating in the air.

-Guanin.
-Fatty tissue, chalky in appearance, associated with the intestinal diverticula in spiders.
-It is sometimes very abundant beneath the dorsal cuticle of the abdomen, showing through the unpigmented cuticle as conspicuous white markings.

-Gynandromorph.
-A spider exhibiting gynandry (see below).

-- Gynandry.
-An abnormal state in an adult spider in which parts of the body and genitalia are female and parts male, and in which the female and male components are themselves normally developed. (cf. Intersexuality) - Haematodocha (pl. haematodochae).
+- Fovea (adj. foveal).
+A short median groove on the thoracic part of the carapace, overlying the internal attachment of the gastric muscles. - Genital opening.
+In female spiders, the opening of the uterine duct in the epigastric furrow; in males the opening of the duct from the testes in the epigastric furrow. - Gnathocoxa.
+Basal segment (coxa) of palp, also called the maxilla or endite. - Gossamer.
+A light gauzy film of silken threads which may sometimes be spread over considerable areas; also silken threads, singly or in groups, as seen (or felt) floating in the air. - Guanine.
+The principal nitrogenous excretory product in spiders.
+In some species it is deposited on the surfaces of the intestinal diverticula where it acts as a white or silver pigment in its own right, or as a background for overlying pigments. - Gynandromorph.
+A spider exhibiting gynandry (see below). - Gynandry.
+An abnormal state in an adult spider in which parts of the body and genitalia are female and parts male, and in which the female and male components are themselves normally developed. (cf. Intersexuality). - Haematodocha (pl. haematodochae).
 A balloon of elastic connective tissue between groups of sclerites in the male palp, which distends with blood during copulation causing the palpal sclerites to separate and rotate.
 (See also Palpal bulb). - Haplogyne.
-Of spiders, the females of which have little or no external genitalic structure or epigyne. (cf. Entelegyne). - Haplotracheate.
-The structure of the median tracheal tubes in which they are unbranched and confined to the abdomen. (cf. Desmitracheate) - Head (or Cephalic region).
+Of spiders, the females of which have little or no external genitalic structure or epigyne. (cf. Entelegyne). - Head (or Cephalic region).
 That part of the cephalothorax anterior to the cephalothoracic junction. - Hemimetabolous.
 A pattern of development (as in spiders) characterized by gradual changes, without metamorphosis or distinct larval, pupal and adult stages. - Holotype.
-A single specimen designated as the name-bearing type of a species or sub-species when it was established, or the single specimen on which such a taxon was based when no type was specified. - Homologous.
-Relating to similar structures which have a common origin. - Homonym.
-1. In the family group: each of two or more available names having the same spelling, or differing only in suffix, and denoting different taxa.
-2. In the genus group: each of two or more available names having the same spelling and denoting different taxa.
-3. In the species group: each of two or more available names having the same spelling, or spellings deemed under Article 58 of the ICZN to be the same, and established for different taxa, and either originally (primary homonymy) or subsequently (secondary homonymy) combined with the same generic name. - Homoplasy.
-Structural resemblance due to parallelism or convergent evolution rather than common ancestry. - ICZN.
-Abbreviation for International Code of Zoological Nomenclature, the fundamental aim of which is to provide the maximum universality and continuity in the scientific names of animals compatible with the freedom of scientists to classify animals according to taxonomic judgements.
-The fourth edition of the Code was published in 1999.
+A single specimen designated as the name-bearing type of a species or sub-species when it was established, or the single specimen on which such a taxon was based when no type was specified.

+Homologous.
+Relating to similar structures which have a common evolutionary origin.